-Moen kitchen faucets are renown for their intuitive design and the Arbor Motionsense is no different.
+Moen kitchen faucets are renowned for their intuitive design and the Arbor Motionsense is no different.
 The hands-free sensors allow for best practice of health and hygiene, while the spray offers up to 50 percent more cleaning power than previous incarnations of the pull-down faucets from Moen.

 Two motion sensors

 Spot Resist Stainless Finish

 Reflex system for smooth operation, easy movement and secure docking of the spray head